keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/Arduino_C Tutorial/Arduino_C_Tutorial.md

 void setup(void)
 {
     Serial.begin(115200);
-    pinMode(INA, OUTPUT);
-    ledcAttachPin(PWMA, 0);
-    ledcSetup(0, 50, 8);//Set LEDC channel 1 frequency to 1200, PWM resolution to 8 that duty cycle is 256
-    pinMode(INB, OUTPUT);
-    ledcAttachPin(PWMB,1);
-    ledcSetup(1, 50, 8);//Set LEDC channel 2 frequency to 1200, PWM resolution to 8 that duty cycle is 256
+    pinMode(left_ctrl,OUTPUT); //set control pins of the left motor to OUTPUT ledcAttach(left_pwm, 1200, 8); //Set the frequency of left_pwm pin to 1200, PWM resolution to 8 that duty cycle is 256. pinMode(right_ctrl,OUTPUT);//set direction control pins of the right motor to OUTPUT.. ledcAttach(right_pwm, 1200, 8); //Set the frequency of right_pwm pin to 1200, PWM resolution to 8 that duty cycle is 256.

     pinMode(TRIG_PIN,OUTPUT);//Set TRIG_PIN to OUTPUT.
     pinMode(ECHO_PIN,INPUT);//Set ECHO_PIN to INPUT入.

-    ledcSetup(3, 50, 10); // set the frequency of servo channels3 to 50,PWM resolution to 10..
+    myservo.setPeriodHertz(50);           // standard 50 hz servo
+    myservo.attach(servoPin, 500, 2500);  // attaches the servo on servoPin to the servo object.
-    ledcAttachPin(4, 3);  //Connect the LEDC channel to the IO port you set ledcWrite(channel_PWM, 77);  //2The 20ms high level is about 1.5ms, which is 1.5/20*1024, and the initial angle of the servo is set to 90° delay(300);
+    myservo.write(90);  // the initial angle of the servo is set to 90° .

-    pinMode(PIN_BUZZER, OUTPUT);
-    ledcSetup(CHN, 0, 10); //setup pwm channel
-    ledcAttachPin(PIN_BUZZER, CHN); //attach the led pin to pwm channel
+    delay(300);

+    ledcAttach(buzzerPin, 2000, 8); // Set up the PWM pin
+    ledcWriteTone(buzzerPin, 0);

     matrix.init(0x70, SDA, SCL);// matrix init
     matrix.clear(); //clear
     matrix.setBrightness(10);